georgeflanagin/undeux2/README.md

 the size of the file is treated as the hash index, and the value is a list of file names with that size.

-The next step is to process the hash table, and calculate the
+The next step is to process the "hash table," and calculate the MD5 sums for each file of a given size, provided there is more than one file of that size.
+Certain exclusions may apply; see the section on `--big-file`.

 `undeux` works by creating a score for each file that indicates the likelihood that it is a candidate for removal.
 The scoring is on